 Dips are a simple body-weight exercise, although you can add weight once you get good at them and have built up the necessary strength.

 Apart from your tri’s, here’s the main things you’ll get out of adding dips into your workout

-- Build Shoulder muscles – One of the main groups you’ll be targeting is those shoulder muscles.
+- Want to do dips properly?
+Build up your shoulder muscles – One of the main groups you’ll be targeting is those shoulder muscles.